For flawless iron-on transfers, use a Cricut EasyPress Mat with your Cricut EasyPress.

 - Mat is intended for momentary application of heat as per instructions.
 Heat left unattended may cause damage or discoloration.

-Do I have to use an EasyPress Mat with my EasyPress?
+Do I have to use a Cricut EasyPress Mat with my Cricut EasyPress?

-Using an EasyPress Mat is ideal, but it’s easy enough to create the right iron-on environment for your transfers using items you probably already have at home.
+Using a Cricut EasyPress Mat is ideal, but it’s easy enough to create the right iron-on environment for your iron-on transfers using items you probably already have.

 A firm, flat surface for your foundation.
 A waist-high table is perfect.